estates-monitor/betterelephant.github.io/source/_posts/2014-07-11-london-assembly-investigation-into-housing-estate-refurbishment-and-demolition.markdown

 We are now 15 years on from this decision and are just beginning to be able to evaluate its social, economic and environmental outcomes:

 __Economic:__ Southwark Council has spent far more on 'decanting' the estate than expected.
 By Jan 2013 it had incurred capital and revenue costs totalling £65m<a href="#footnote-1">[1]</a>.
-__Social:__ the social impact of the scheme and its failure to provide new homes for residents has been widely [documented](http://heygate.github.io).
+__Social:__ the social impact of the scheme and its failure to provide the new homes promised to Heygate residents has been widely [documented](http://heygate.github.io).
 __Environmental:__ the continued emphasis on the operative carbon emission comparisons between Heygate buildings and its intended replacements entirely disavows the question of embodied carbon, i.e. the carbon emitted from the construction of materials contained both in existing buildings and their replacements.
 [This](http://heygateestate.wordpress.com) 2012 report by [Gensler](http://gensler.com) & [Baqus](http://baqus.co.uk) shows that 40,000 tonnes of C02 emissions could have been saved by the estate's refurbishment.